-\summarybox{RQ1}{Adherence to CODEOWNERS rules in GitHub repositories}{ Code owners tend to adhere to the rules in a non-negligible but far-from-universal way.
-In repositories with $\leq$10\% coverage, code owners authored 14\%, reviewed 30\%, approved 27\%, and merged 22\% of relevant PRs.
-In repositories with $\geq$90\% coverage, they authored 17\%, reviewed 26\%, approved 26\%, and merged 40\% of PRs.
-Aggregated at the PR level, adherence, defined as at least one required ownership action (review, approval, or merge) by a code owner, reaches 41.98\% in high-coverage versus 38.27\% in low-coverage repositories (19.07\% overall in the full dataset).
-When authorship is additionally counted as an ownership action, adherence in high-coverage repositories rises to 46.91\% (with low-coverage remaining at 38.27\%), and overall adherence increases slightly to 20.31\%.
+\summarybox{RQ1}{Adherence to CODEOWNERS rules in repositories}{ Code owners tend to adhere to the rules in a non-negligible but far-from-universal way.
+Among the sampled repositories with $\leq$10\% coverage, a code owner authored the sampled PR in 14\%, reviewed it in 30\%, approved it in 27\%, and merged it in 22\%.
+Among those with $\geq$90\% coverage, the corresponding shares are 17\%, 26\%, 26\%, and 40\%.
+Adherence, defined as at least one required ownership action (review, approval, or merge) by a code owner, holds in 41.98\% of high-coverage versus 38.27\% of low-coverage repositories; measured over all PRs in the full dataset, the overall adherence rate is 19.07\%.
+When authorship is additionally counted as an ownership action, adherence in high-coverage repositories rises to 46.91\% (with low-coverage remaining at 38.27\%), and the overall PR-level rate increases slightly to 20.31\%.
 Broader coverage thus corresponds to stronger, though still partial, enforcement.}